 Transfer from Punta Arenas to the Torres del Paine region for an 8 nights stay at a comfortable lodge.
 We will stop along the way for photographic opportunities, which today will be primarily Patagonian birds.

 Pumas tend to concentrate their hunting into the period from before dawn until about two hours after sunrise and again from about two hours before sunset until after dusk.
 Much of the rest of the day (and night) is spent sleeping, resting, washing, drinking and the like.

 So, it is essential to be out early and late in the day if you want to see and photograph active Pumas.
 Watching and photographing resting Pumas in the middle of the day is easy in Torres del Paine, experiencing good action is the hard part.
 That is why the Wild Images tours are longer than most.
 That extra time greatly increases your chances of really good images.
 The other problem with the middle of the day is heat shimmer.
 Patagonia is a cool part of the world, but shimmer is often a major problem from about mid-morning to mid-afternoon.

 Each Puma tracking day we will head out after an early breakfast and be in the right place shortly before sunrise.
-After the morning activity dies down, we will usually head back to our lodge for a break (lunch, extra sleep, reviewing images or any combination you prefer) before returning to look for Pumas in the late afternoon and early evening.
-While we travel around looking for Pumas there will be plenty of opportunities to photograph Guanacos, other mammals, birds and of course the astounding scenery of Torres del Paine.
+After the morning activity dies down, we will look for other intewresting subjects before returning to look for Pumas in the late afternoon and early evening.
+In between Puma encounters there will be plenty of opportunities to photograph Guanacos, other mammals, birds and of course the astounding scenery of Torres del Paine.
 Southern Chile’s high latitude and the Chilean time zone (GMT/UTC plus 3 hours) combine rather well for us in that sunrise is quite late in the morning in Chilean Patagonia, so we don’t have to get up at some totally ungodly hour!